Pioneering world class science to treat ryanodine receptor (RyR)-related diseases

 Our primary focus is on two orphan diseases: the life-threatening cardiac disease Catecholaminergic Polymorphic Ventricular Tachycardia (CPVT), and the severe muscle disease RYR1-Related Myopathy (RYR1-RM).
 The two conditions occur due to genetic mutations in the RYR genes.
 Mutations in RYR2 can lead to cardiac arrhythmias and sudden cardiac death, while mutations in RYR1 can cause muscle weakness.

 ARMGO’s molecules, termed Rycals® are designed to repair leaky RyR channels.
-Since the cause of the symptoms is abnormal calcium leak due to these mutations, Rycals® hold the promise of disease-modifying therapy for these two orphan genetic diseases.
+Since the cause of the symptoms of CPVT and RYR1-RM is an abnormal calcium leak due to these mutations, Rycals® hold the promise of disease-modifying therapy for these two orphan genetic diseases.
 Beyond these genetic conditions Rycals® have therapeutic potential for other disorders associated with leaky RyRs.

 The ARMGO Team